rajatcse1/SFDC_Training/Practice/Program/01_Basic Declarations and Expressions.md

 53. Write a Apex program that accepts principle, rate of interest, time and compute the simple interest.
 Test Data:
 Input Data: p = 10000, r = 10% , t = 12 year
-Expected Output:
+- Expected Output:
 Input principle, Rate of interest & time to find simple interest:
 Simple interest = 12000

-54. Write a Apex program that accepts a distance in centimeters and prints the corresponding value in inches.
+54. Write a Apex program that accepts a distance in Apexentimeters and prints the corresponding value in inches.
 Test Data:
 Input Data: 500cms
-Input the distance in cm:
+Input the distance in Apexm:
 Distance of 500.00 cms is = 196.85 inches